 Soft Sound Spheres

 Four sensory spheres have been constructed from textiles of differing tactile and aesthetic qualities to encourage social interaction.
-Users actuate the sounds within each sphere through specific interactions related to the individual characteristics of the sphere and materiality For example, the fluffy sphere (far right) is actuated with a stroking motion and produces soothing sounds to emulate a sense of companionship with a loved pet.
+Users actuate the sounds within each sphere through specific interactions related to the individual characteristics of the sphere and materiality.
+For example, the fluffy 'Stroke' Sphere (Image 4, below) is actuated with a stroking motion and produces soothing sounds to emulate a sense of companionship with a loved pet.